Envision or Invision: Which Spelling Is Correct? (guide 2026)

 The correct spelling is envision.

-3. What does “envision” mean?
+5. What does envision mean?

-It means to imagine or picture something clearly.
+To imagine or picture clearly.

-Because of pronunciation confusion.
+Because of pronunciation and brand influence.

 Conclusion

 There is no difference between British and American English, so you only need to remember one standard form.
-This makes learning simple.

-Learn more related article:
+Learn more article:

 SVP’d or RSVPed: Which Form Is Correct?